 The wreckships of many ships that sank here over the past few centuries are the perfect location for an iconic photo.

-In the northern area of the Skeleton Coast, a wild and remote area, is surprising discover how many desert-adapted animals can be found from elephants to lion and brown hyena.
+In the Northern area of the Skeleton Coast, a wild and remote area, is surprising to discover how many desert-adapted animals can be found from elephants to lions and brown hyenas.

-Damaraland is a well renowed wilderness area and home to an assortment of superbly desert-adapted wildlife such as elephant, black rhino, zebra and lion, which eke out an existence in this near-barren landscape making nature drives and walks unforgettable.
+Damaraland is a well renowned wilderness area and home to an assortment of superbly desert-adapted wildlife such as elephant, black rhino, zebra and lion, that eke out an existence in this near-barren landscape making nature drives and walks unforgettable.

-A not-to-be-missed attraction is the picturesque Brandberg, Namibia’s highest mountain, which is home of a unique rock art collection of thousands of ancient rock paintings, most notably the White Lady.
+A not-to-be-missed attraction is the picturesque Brandberg, Namibia’s highest mountain, home to a unique rock art collection of thousands of ancient rock paintings, most notably the White Lady.